STQ: History

 When the regional Queensland television market was aggregated at the end of 1990, SEQ-8 and MVQ-6 operationally merged to become the Sunshine Television Network, and thus became the regional Queensland affiliate of the Seven Network.
 Sunshine changed the call sign to STQ and adopted its new slogan Love You Queensland with a matching jingle that was based on BTQ's Love You Brisbane from the 1980s.
 Sunshine also reformatted its news service to match its partner network and a new logo also debuted with the on-air presentation similar to Seven's.

 The collapse of Christopher Skase's Qintex empire then saw Sunshine Television Network transfer ownership to Gosford Communications in 1992.
-In 1995, Reg Grundy's RG Capital lodged an initial $89million bid for the company which was rejected by Sunshine's Board.
-A revised offer of $105 million was lodged and backed by Sunshine's Charman Trevor Kennedy, however RG Capital's plans were halted when News Corp then purchased a 15% stake in Sunshine Television.
+In 1995, Reg Grundy's RG Capital lodged an initial $89million bid for the company which was rejected by Sunshine's board.
+A revised offer of $105 million was lodged and backed by Sunshine's chairman Trevor Kennedy, however RG Capital's plans were halted when News Corp then purchased a 15% stake in Sunshine Television.
 Another Seven affiliate, Prime Television, then snapped up 19.9% of Sunshine Television before the Seven Network made a full offer which was successful.
 This led to Sunshine Television Network changing its name to Seven Queensland and taking on the same logo and on-air look as the Seven Network.

 With a few exceptions, its schedule since then has been virtually identical to that of its metropolitan counterpart, BTQ in Brisbane.
 Seven Queensland won the annual audience ratings for the first time in 1998 against WIN and Southern Cross Ten and has consistently dominated the ratings since.

 Prior to August 2017, Seven Queensland was the only regional broadcaster to broadcast 7flix.
 This was due to Seven West Media owning the network.

+Seven Queensland was also the only regional broadcaster that broadcast the now defunct channel 7food network.

 On 26 November 2018, STQ switched the main channel from SD to MPEG-2 HD.